geonetwork/doc/source/user-guide/associating-resources/linking-online-resources.rst

 Linking data using ATOM feeds
 -----------------------------

-If your organisation provides ATOM feeds to facilitate access to the data, metadate records can link to these feeds.
+If your organisation provides ATOM feeds to facilitate access to the data, metadata records can link to these feeds.
 Users can link to a service feed in a service record and to a dataset feed in a dataset record.

 .. code-block:: xml